Charles Daniels (swimmer): Post-swimming life

 Daniels retired from competitive swimming in 1910, and he and his wife Florence bought 5,000 acres in New York's Adirondacks mountain range.
 He had Sabattis Park constructed, which featured a 9-hole golf course for his personal use.
 After several prior business ventures, he founded and operated one of the few silver fox farms in America, on his land in the Adirondacks.

 He moved to the greater Monterey, California area in the late 1930's.
 In the 1940's, as a Lieutenant in the Navy during WWII, he taught swimming at the United States Maritime Officer's School in Alameda, California.
 He enjoyed hunting, was an excellent rifle shot, and travelled the world in search of big game, later filling his estate with animal head trophies.
 An expert in stocks and bonds, he was present with the Dawes Reparation Commission following the first World War.
 He retained his skills as a Bridgemaster, and continued to swim frequently into his 50's.

 In both 1946 and 1948, he captured the California State Seniors championship as an amateur golfer.

 Honors

 Daniels was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1965.
 He was named Athlete of the Year in 1909 by the Amateur Athletic Union.

+Personal life

+Daniels and his wife, Gladys Landis, had a daughter and two sons.
 Following a long illness, Daniels died August 9, 1973 at his home in Carmel Valley, California, and was buried near where he spent much of his life at Forest Lawn Cemetery in Buffalo, New York.
-He was survived by his widow Gladys Landis and a daughter, though he had also raised two sons, Charles M. Jr. and Frank Henry.